Understanding Referring Domains and Their Impact on SEO

 • The geographical distribution map

-A screenshot of SE Ranking Backlink Checker
+SE Ranking's Backlink Checker

 Let’s take a closer look at each metric in more detail to find out what it means: